enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/trace.md

 ```

 Spell failures are referred to as *blunders*.
 When a spell blunders, a stack trace is printed out,
-signifying *where* in the spell did the failure occur.
-Stack traces are colon-separated lists of characters.
+signifying *where* in the spell the failure occurred.
+Stack traces are colon-separated lists of characters of three varieties:

-They come in three kinds: # (pound/hashtag), > (chevron/angle bracket), and numbers.
+- # (pound/hashtag)
+- \> (chevron/angle bracket)
+- any number

 ;;;;;

-The numbers are input indexes, the chevrons indicate a change of context into a spell fragment provided by the current spell,
+The numbers are input indexes,
-and the pounds indicate a change of context into a spell fragment provided by an exterior source.
+while both the chevrons and hashtags indicate a change of context into a different spell fragment.
+The former indicates a fragment provided by the current spell,
+while the latter means the fragment came from elsewhere.

 ;;;;;